manroygood/Quantum-Graphs/readme.md

 In December, 2023, we submitted a paper describing the algorithms underlying QGLAB to a journal for publication.
 A slightly-modified version has been posted to the [arXiv](https://arxiv.org/abs/2401.00561).

 #### Documentation

-Basic instructions are in a matlab live script `quantumGraphRoutines.mlx`, which has also been saved as an [html file](quantumGraphRoutines.html).
+Basic instructions are in a Matlab live script quantumGraphRoutines.mlx, which has also been saved as an HTML file](quantumGraphRoutines.html).

 Many additional examples are presented in live scripts in directories `source/examples` and its subdirectories, and in `documentation`.